 Below is a chart on how to calculate your overhead.

-Since this article is geared towards small makers and artists, I have configured the chart to track overhead as a home based business.
-If you are operating your shop in a location outside of your home you will want to change most of the percentage to 100%
+Since this article is geared towards small makers and artists, I have configured the chart to track overhead as a home-based business.
+If you are operating your shop in a location outside of your home, you will want to change most of the percentage to 100%

-(Total overhead of $8,132.02 / $1,500 Billable hrs. = $5.42 of overhead an hr.
-Then add $5.42 to our base hourly rate to of $66.67 to get $72.09 an hr to bill to your customers)
+How to calculate overhead for your maker business(Total overhead of $8,132.02 / 1,500 Billable hrs. = $5.42 of overhead an hr.
+Then add $5.42 to our base hourly rate of $66.67 to get $72.09 an hour to bill to your customers)

-The above chart is just an example You can download a free Excel file complete with all the formulas you need to input your own numbers.
+The above chart is just an example.
+You can download a free Excel file complete with all the formulas you need to input your own numbers.

 How to come up with the numbers for your chart.

-If you are using your garage as your maker space it would be unrealistic to figure out how much electricity you are using for just your garage versus the rest of the house.
-To estimate these kinds of costs we will use the IRS’s formula for home business deductions to estimate the costs that are shared with your home.
+If you are using your garage as your maker space, it would be unrealistic to figure out how much electricity you are using for just your garage versus the rest of the house.
+To estimate these kinds of costs, we will use the IRS’s formula for home business deductions to estimate the costs that are shared with your home.

-In this example we have a 2000 sq. ft. house.
-Most house listings do not include the garage square footage in their estimates so you will need to add the garage square footage to your homes total square footage.
-For this example you have an 800 sq. foot garage, so your total sq. footage is 2800.
+In this example, we have a 2000 sq. ft. house.
+Most house listings do not include the garage square footage in their estimates, so you will need to add the garage square footage to your home’s total square footage.
+For this example, you have an 800 sq. foot garage, so your total sq. footage is 2800.

 Assume you use the entire garage for your maker business.
-To find the percentage of your home you use for your business divide your makerspace aka the garage by the total square footage of your house, 800/2800=0.29 so you use 29% of your home as your business. (this formula is included in the free download)
+To find the percentage of your home you use for your business, divide your maker space, aka the garage, by the total square footage of your house, 800/2800=0.29, so you use 29% of your home as your business. (this formula is included in the free download)

 Below are some examples of overhead expenses you should include.